 This is probably the most common sports activity for adults when it comes to competition.
-Many people take it pretty seriously and compete in distance races, and even train for marathons and ultra-distance events.
-Yes, you can do that if you are over forty!
+Many people take it pretty seriously and compete in distance races, and they even train for marathons and ultra-distance events.
+Yes, you can do that if you are over 40!
 In distance running, age is less of a factor than many other sports, and runners in their 40s, 50s, and above can put up some impressive times.

 On the other hand, some recreational runners simply enjoy lining up a string of 5k events throughout the year and running for t-shirts.
 There is nothing wrong with that either.
 Running is a great cardiovascular exercise and fat burner, and we could all use a little more of that as we age.